Chidiwhite/Facebook_MarketPlace_Automation/README.md

-# Facebook_MarketPlace_Automation
+# Facebook Marketplace Automation with Tkinter UI
-Python script that uses the Selenium library to automate actions on Facebook Marketplace.
+Facebook Marketplace Automation is a Python script that utilizes Selenium and PyAutoGUI to automate the process of creating product listings on Facebook Marketplace.
+The script reads input data from a CSV file, logs in to Facebook, and creates listings for items, vehicles, or homes based on the data provided.
+Additionally, the script features a user-friendly Tkinter GUI, allowing users to interactively input data and manage the automation process.
+It uses custom Chrome options for efficient browsing and handles specific details for different listing categories.
+The automation streamlines the listing process, saving time and effort for users on Facebook Marketplace.